 - Maximum timeframe: Successful completion of the program before attempting more than 150% of the credits required for graduation (e.g., if a program requires 68 credits for graduation, 68 credits x 150% = 102 credits).
 Students are not eligible for aid at the point when they cannot mathematically complete their program within the 150% timeframe.

 Financial Aid Warning: If the student does not meet the above standards, they will be placed on Financial Aid Warning for one semester to allow them to get back in good standing.
 During that warning semester, students are still eligible for financial aid but must meet the standards at the end of the term or be suspended.
-Students on warning are strongly encouraged to utilize services provided by MSTC to be successful, such as the Academic Success Center, tutoring, and counseling .
+Students on warning are strongly encouraged to utilize services provided by MSTC to be successful, such as the Learning Commons, tutoring, and counseling .

 Financial Aid Suspension: Students who do not meet the above standards after the warning term, will be suspended from receiving future financial aid.
 If there are extenuating circumstances, students have the right to submit an appeal for reinstatement for one semester.